Paperless Aircraft Operations

 - Digital signature in technical operations

-- Electronic airworthiness compliance
+- Electronic support of airworthiness compliance

 - Electronic maintenance record keeping